Ella Endlich

-Jacqueline Zebisch (born 18 June 1984), known professionally as Ella Endlich, is a German singer who also performed as Junia as a teenager.
+Jacqueline Zebisch (born 18 June 1984), known professionally as Ella Endlich, is a German singer and dancer who also performed as Junia as a teenager.
 Best known for her song "Küss mich, halt mich, lieb mich", which is based on the title song of the film Tři oříšky pro Popelku, she participated in the national final for the Eurovision Song Contest 2016.

 Career

 1984–2009: Early life and career beginnings

 Ella Endlich was born in Weimar.
 She is the daughter of songwriter and record producer Norbert Endlich.
 In 1989, she moved with her family to West Berlin.
 At age 10, she sang for the first time in a recording studio at the Hansa Tonstudios and was hired as a background vocalist for the ZDF-Hitparade.
 During her schooldays, she took dancing and singing lessons and also filmed various videos with her own choreographies for the television channel VIVA in Los Angeles, Miami, and London.

 She signed her first contract with Columbia Records on 18 June 1998, her fourteenth birthday, which inspired her stage name at the time, Junia.
 Her début single "It's Funny" was released in 1999 and peaked at 17 in Germany and 21 in Switzerland.
 Its follow-up "My Guy" peaked at 54 in Germany and her third single "Who's the Other Woman" peaked at 72 in the country, while her fourth single "Skaterboy", released in 2000, did not chart.
 All of these songs appeared on her début album Junia, released in 2000.

 In 2000, during her teenage career, she took an apprenticeship in the field musical theater at the Musicalstudio Neukölln and finished the Realschule to study at the Bayrischen Theaterakademie August in Munich in October 2001.
 She specialised in drama and was also educated in dancing, musical, and singing.
 In 2001 and 2002, she was part of the ensemble of the Bregenzer Festspielproduktionen that performed La Bohème and West Side Story.
 She performed at the Prinzregentheater München and the Theater Erfurt in City of Angels.
 In 2005, she completed her studies at the Bayrische Theaterakademie with a diploma.
 In 2006, she won the singing contest of the HypoVereinsbank as well as the audience prize.

 From 2005 to 2009, she performed in numerous musicals, such as Heidi (as Tinette), Sweet Charity (as Betzy), Grease (as Sandy), Prinzessin Lillifee und der Zauber der Rose (as Princess Lillifee), Best of Musicals (as Christine from The Phantom of the Opera), Moulin Rouge! (as Satine), The Little Mermaid (as Ariel), Wicked (as Elphaba), or Les Misérables (as Cosette).
 She also had a role in the play Der Steppenwolf, which is based on a Hermann Hesse work.